Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Results

-We present the measurements for this sample across several triangle configurations in \autoref{fig:data_fits}, together with the corresponding EFT fit, obtained on scales $R_i\geq$26 Mpc.
+We present the measurements for this sample across several aperture radius configurations in Figure \ref{fig:data_fits}, together with the corresponding best-fit EFT predictions obtained using the parameter values given in Eq. \ref{eq:bias_params}.
 Only a subset of the full data vector is shown to avoid overcrowding.
-The dependence of the fitted parameters on the minimum scale used in the fit is shown in \autoref{fig:runningparameters}.
-Overall, we find excellent agreement between the model and the measurements on scales larger than approximately 25 Mpc: the reduced chi-squared is close to unity and the fitted parameters show no significant running with the scale cut.
+The dependence of the fitted parameters on the minimum scale used in the fit is shown in Figure \ref{fig:runningparameters}.
+Overall, we find excellent agreement between the model and the measurements on scales larger than approximately 22 Mpc: the reduced chi-squared is close to unity and the fitted parameters show no significant running with the scale cut.
 At smaller scales, the fit does not fail abruptly; however, the reduced chi-squared increases noticeably above unity.
-This effect is most pronounced for equilateral triangle configurations, where all three sides fall below the scale cut, leading to large deviations from the theoretical predictions.
-In this regime, the inferred linear bias parameter, $b_K$, exhibits a slight positive offset relative to the value obtained from the two-point function, whereas on larger scales the two- and three-point fits are in very good agreement.
+This effect is most pronounced for equal-scale aperture configurations, where all three $R$'s fall below the scale cut, leading to large deviations from the theoretical predictions.
+In this regime, the inferred linear bias parameter, $b_K$, exhibits a slight offset relative to the value obtained from the two-point function, whereas on larger scales the two- and three-point fits are in very good agreement.
 In an observational setting, the signal-to-noise ratio is expected to be significantly lower, likely rendering this bias statistically insignificant at these scales.
 At even smaller scales, however, it may become non-negligible.
-In \autoref{fig:runningparameters}, the dotted lines indicate the expectations from the co-evolution relations.
+In Figure \ref{fig:runningparameters}, the dotted lines indicate the expectations from the co-evolution relations.
 While some deviations are present, these relations capture the overall trends reasonably well; we return to this point later.